 Code Style.
 Groovy

-Use this page to configure formatting options for Groovy files.
-View the result in the Preview pane on the right.
+Use this section to configure formatting options for Groovy files.
+When you change these settings, results of a change are displayed in the Preview pane.

 Tabs and Indents